 - Primary site navigation is located at the top of each page.

-- Secondary navigation elements are contained in the left-hand column.
+- Secondary navigation elements are contained in the right-hand column.
 This navigation is not site-wide and varies from page to page.

 - A link to the home page is available on each page through the Edinburgh Airport logo.

 - Navigation menus are marked up as HTML lists and styled with CSS.